-- A. Future Farmers of America (FFA) Members have been added to the Douglas County Fair & Rodeo as eligible Junior Division Competitors.
+- A. Future Farmers of America ("FFA") Members have been added to the Douglas County Fair & Rodeo as eligible Junior Division Competitors.
 All Douglas County Fair & Rodeo Competition Rules that apply to 4-H Members and Competitors also apply to FFA Members and Competitors.
 This applies for all Livestock Departments unless Department Rules exclude FFA participation. - B. Competitions are open to the world except where otherwise specified.
-Junior Division Competitions are open to Douglas County 4-H Members and FFA Members in good standing. - C. All entries must be completed on-line, properly filled out, and accompanied by all fees, when required which are non-refundable. - D. Entry forms and instructions for the 4-H Junior Division Competitions may be found online at douglas.extension.colostate.edu or www.douglascountyfairandrodeo.com - E. No animal or article will be entitled to a place on the grounds until proper entry has been made. - F. Douglas County Fair & Rodeo Management assumes no responsibility for errors on the entry forms. - G. Every participant expressly understands and agrees that a completed entry form is acceptance of these Competition Rules and further agrees and understands that they will abide by these Rules throughout the duration of their time at the Douglas County Fair & Rodeo.
-It is understood that non-compliance with these Competition Rules may subject any participant to penalties up to and including exclusion from future participation. - H. Late entries will not be accepted. - I. The Douglas County Fair & Rodeo Management reserve the right to limit entries to facilities available, and to cancel any Department, division or class in which, in its judgment, the entries are insufficient to secure adequate competition.
-The Douglas County Fair & Rodeo Management
+Junior Division Competitions are open to Douglas County 4-H Members and FFA Members in good standing. - C. All entries must be completed on-line, properly filled out, and accompanied by all fees, when required, which fees are non-refundable. - D. Entry forms and instructions for the 4-H Junior Division Competitions may be found online at www.douglascountyfairandrodeo.com - E. No animal or article will be entitled to a place on the grounds until proper entry has been made. - F. Douglas County Fair & Rodeo Management assumes no responsibility for errors on the entry forms. - G. Every participant expressly understands and agrees that a completed entry form is acceptance of these Competition Rules and further agrees and understands that they will abide by these Rules throughout the duration of their time at the Douglas County Fair & Rodeo.
+It is understood that non-compliance with these Competition Rules may subject any participant to penalties up to and including exclusion from future participation. - H. Late entries will not be accepted.
+See Appendix A for the Exhibitor Master Schedule for required deadlines.

-- further reserves the right to return entries in the event any event competition, class or exhibit is cancelled. - J. All premiums will be paid in cash.
-Cash will be distributed to Program Leaders by October 1 and Program Leaders will disperse cash to individual exhibitors.
-Forfeited funds will return to the General Fund of the Fair.
+- I. The Douglas County Fair & Rodeo Management reserve the right to limit entries to facilities available, and to cancel any Department, division or class in which, in its judgment, the entries are insufficient to secure adequate competition.
+The Douglas County Fair & Rodeo Management further reserves the right to return entries in the event any event competition, class or exhibit is cancelled. - J. All premiums will be paid in cash.
+Cash will be distributed by November 1.
+Forfeited funds will return to the general fund of the Fair.